aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

    │
    └─ Step 2 — how are reader/writer hosts discovered? (combine with Step 1)
       ├─ Aurora / RDS Multi-AZ DB Cluster topology
-      │     ├─ manual → `readWriteSplitting`      auto → `autoReadWriteSplitting`
+      │     └─ manual → `readWriteSplitting`      auto → `autoReadWriteSplitting`
-      ├─ Two fixed endpoints (community DB, RDS Proxy, custom routing) │     ├─ manual → `srw`                     auto → `autoSimpleReadWriteSplitting` │     └─ (both need `srwReadEndpoint` + `srwWriteEndpoint`)
-      ├─ Aurora Global Database topology, home-region aware │     ├─ manual → `gdbReadWriteSplitting`    auto → `gdbAutoReadWriteSplitting`
+      ├─ Two fixed endpoints (community DB, RDS Proxy, custom routing) │     └─ `srw` (manual only; needs `srwReadEndpoint` + `srwWriteEndpoint`) └─ Aurora Global Database topology, home-region aware └─ `gdbReadWriteSplitting` (manual only)
-      └─ Aurora Global Database + two fixed endpoints ├─ manual → `gdbSimpleReadWriteSplitting`  auto → `gdbAutoSimpleReadWriteSplitting`
 ```

+> Automatic SQL-based routing is only available on the single-region topology path (`autoReadWriteSplitting`). `srw` and `gdbReadWriteSplitting` route on `setReadOnly()` only.

-See the full matrix and per-code notes in §5.12a–§5.12b.
+See the table and per-code notes in §5.12a.

 In all "one datasource" cases, also enable the wrapper internal pool (`connectionPoolType=hikari`) — see §14.2.

 **Spreading reads across readers:** if you want each read to rotate across readers instead of sticking to one, add `queryLevelLoadBalancing=true` (works with any code above; pair with `readerHostSelectorStrategy=roundRobin` for deterministic rotation).
 Statement rebinding (`allowStatementRecreationOnConnectionSwitch`, on by default) makes re-executing the same `PreparedStatement`/`CallableStatement` follow the rotation.
-See §5.12c and §17.3a.
+See §5.12b and §17.3a.

 ### 17.3a Choosing reader load balancing behavior